 That’s a lot of flour sack towels!

-I used these beautiful Fall colors for my DIY flour sack towels and blended the paint over the stencil.
+I used these beautiful colors for my DIY flour sack towels and blended the paint over the stencil.
 It was super easy!
 You can layer the paint but be super-mindful not to apply too much.

 As I mentioned above, these make great last-minute gifts.
 Tie a piece of twine around them and run next door and clip a few flowers off of your neighbor’s overgrown garden. 😉